About the Program

-The School of Sport, Tourism and Hospitality (STHM) Global Tourism Graduate Certificate is for those who are looking to transform a passion for travel into a lucrative business career in the ever-growing, $1.6 trillion tourism industry.
+The School of Sport, Tourism and Hospitality (STHM) Global Tourism Graduate Certificate is for individuals who want to transform a passion for travel into a gratifying career in the dynamic, trillion-dollar tourism industry.

 Courses are five weeks long and include live online sessions that integrate discussion and project-based learning activities in which students break into small groups to solve authentic problems faced by today’s travel and tourism leaders.